2023 Best Construction Management Bachelor's Degree Schools in the Great Lakes Region

 Construction Management majors at UW - Stout take out an average of $21,372 in student loans while working on their Bachelor's Degree.

-Read full report on Construction Management at University of Wisconsin - Stout
+Full Construction Management at University of Wisconsin - Stout Report

 You’ll join some of the best and brightest minds around you if you attend Bradley University.
 The school came in at #3 on this year’s Best Construction Management Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the city of Peoria, Bradley is a private not-for-profit school with a moderately-sized student population.
+Located in the medium-sized city of Peoria, Bradley is a private not-for-profit college with a moderately-sized student population.

 On average, construction management graduates from Illinois State take out $23,395 in student loans while working on their Bachelor's Degree.